lifeeth/FabriKokki/docs/index.rst

         fabfile.py
         /recipes
             /recipe1
+                /recipes
+                /templates

 Our demo project follows this layout exactly.

-To actually run FabriKokki, you are actually leveraging the Fabric command to pull in specially written portions of Kokki that transparently convert local recipes to work remotely without having to install/copy everything in Kokki to the server which is its normal mode of action.
+To actually run FabriKokki, you are actually leveraging the Fabric command to pull in specially written replacements for portions of Kokki that transparently convert local recipes to work remotely without having to install/copy everything in Kokki to the server which is its normal mode of action.

 Operation